Skip to content

 Fluency in the parts that decide outcomes.
 This is the real expertise test, and most generalists fail it.
 Ask a prospective counselor about three things:

 • Residency restrictions.
-Roughly a dozen strong programs admit only their own state's residents.
-If a counselor builds a list without screening for this, they will waste months of your student's effort on programs that will never read the application.
+Roughly a dozen strong programs admit only their own state’s residents.
+If a counselor builds a list without screening for this, they will waste months of the student’s effort on programs that will never read the application.

 • Continuation requirements.
 Many “guaranteed” programs are conditional from day one.
 A science GPA you have to hold for four years.
 An MCAT continuation floor as high as the 95th percentile.
 A seat you can lose is not the same as a seat you hold.